AmitMoshel1/amitmoshel1.github.io/_tabs/about.md

 order: 4
 ---

+## About Me

+**Security Researcher & Reverse Engineer**
-Security Researcher and Reverse Engineer specializing in Windows Internals, Kernel Development, and Hypervisor Research.
+Specializing in Windows Internals, Kernel Development, and Hypervisor Research

-Skilled in:
-- **Kernel Mode Research & Development**

-- **Reverse Engineering**

-- **Vulnerability Research**
+## Skills & Expertise
+- Deep expertise in **Windows OS architecture**, including user-mode and kernel-mode mechanisms.

+- Skilled in **driver development**, with hands-on experience in writing and debugging Windows kernel drivers.

+- Proficient in **reverse engineering** binaries using **IDA Pro, WinDbg, SysInternals**.

+- Conducts **vulnerability research** to analyze and exploit security flaws in Windows components.

+- Experienced in **hypervisor security and virtualization**, focusing on debugging and attack surface analysis.

+- **OSCP Certified Penetration Tester** with expertise in low-level exploitation.

- **OSCP** certified and an author of articles related to Windows security and virtualization topics.
+- **Author** of in-depth articles on Windows security, kernel internals, and virtualization topics.